definename/unix-dev/README.md

 ## Simple program compilation

-In general `cc` it is alias for gcc, with command creates binary file with name `a.out`:
+In general `cc` it is alias for gcc, this command creates binary file with name `a.out`:
 ```
 cc main.c
 ```